 - Within the first week of each semester, student athletes are expected to notify their instructors of their status as varsity athletes.
-They should provide a letter, signed by Dean Arlie Petters, Dean of Academic Affairs in Trinity College, and by Brad Berndt, Senior Associate Director of Athletics, to each instructor to confirm their status.
+They should provide a letter, signed by the Dean of Academic Affairs in Trinity College and by the Senior Associate Director of Athletics, to each instructor to confirm their status.

 - They should attach to the letter a schedule of that semester's varsity athletic competitions.
 This is an appropriate time for the student athlete and instructor to have a conversation about the number of anticipated absences, what will be missed in class and how best to make up any missed work or exams.
 If the faculty member decides the anticipated number of absences do not allow the student to adequately engage in and absorb the course material, the student should be encouraged to drop the course and enroll in another course prior to the end of the drop/add period.

 - During a semester, student athletes should submit a NOVAP (Notification of Varsity Athletic Participation) Form (below) to each instructor whenever they are scheduled to miss a class because of athletic participation.
 The form should submitted at least one week prior to the date of their participation in a varsity athletic competition out of town.
 Submission of this form should not replace direct communication, initiated by the student-athlete, about the upcoming absence.

 - Because varsity athletic competitions are scheduled in advance, it follows that instructors have the right to insist, where feasible, that students complete course work prior to the anticipated absence from class in accordance with the course attendance policy.